vonKristoff/twitter-dashboard/README.md

 I am a bit rusty with backbone, and so I may have gone off piste from BB best practices, but overall I think the method is solid.

+Tests.
+Usually I have at least JS/CSS linting when using a build tool.
+But, sorry folks no tests.

 ---

 ####Structure